Skip to main content Start main content

 The team spent months in rigorous laboratory work and comprehensive project development.

-The team was under the guidance of experts from PolyU Department of Applied Biology and Chemical Technology, including Prof. Terence Lee, Associate Head and Professor; Dr Clarence WONG, Assistant Professor; Dr Quanhua WU, Assistant Professor; Dr Chartia CHEUNG, Lecturer; and Scientific Officer Dr Waiting WONG, Dr Alan LEE and Dr Clare YAN.
+The team was under the guidance of experts from PolyU Department of Applied Biology and Chemical Technology, including Prof. Terence Lee, Associate Head and Professor; Dr Clarence WONG, Assistant Professor; Dr Quanhua MU, Assistant Professor; Dr Chartia CHEUNG, Lecturer; and Scientific Officer Dr Waiting WONG, Dr Alan LEE and Dr Clare YAN.

 A team of students from The Hong Kong Polytechnic University (PolyU) has won a gold medal and been listed among the top 10 undergraduate teams at the International Genetically Engineered Machine (iGEM) 2024 Grand Jamboree held in Paris.
 They also received dual nominations for Best Oncology Project and Best New Composite Part.
 Centred on the development of a novel dual-targeting nanobody to address gemcitabine resistance in pancreatic cancer patients, the winning project demonstrated exceptional potential for advancing innovation in cancer treatment and research, as well as broader application in synthetic biology.